Auburn University Data & Information Overview

 In its yearly rankings, College Factual analyzes over 2,000 colleges and universities to determine which ones are the best in a variety of categories, such as overall value, quality, diversity, which schools are the best for each major, and much more.

-According to College Factual's 2022 analysis, Auburn is ranked #216 out of 2,576 schools in the nation that were analyzed for overall quality.
+Auburn is ranked #131 out of 2,241 schools in the nation for overall quality on College Factual's 2023 Best Colleges list.
 This puts it in the top 10% of all schools in the nation.
+This is an improvement over the previous year, when Auburn held the #216 spot on the Best Overall Colleges list.

 Is It Hard to Get Into Auburn?